shivathapaa/Nepali-Date-Picker/README.md

 )
 ```

-Switching is animated: the headline, the month navigation and the grid fade and scale in together,
+Switching is animated: the headline, the month navigation and the grid fade and scale in together.
-so the change reads as the same day re-notated rather than as a new screen.
-A fade rather than a
-slide, because a horizontal slide is already month paging and a vertical one is already the
-calendar/typed-input toggle.
-Nothing to configure, and the platform's own "remove animations"
-setting suppresses it.
+Nothing to configure, and the platform's own "remove animations" setting suppresses it.

 The same two parameters exist on `NepaliDateRangePicker`, `NepaliDatePickerDocked`,
 `NepaliDatePickerWithEnglishDate` and `NepaliDateRangePickerWithEnglishDate`.
 The wheel and the text